gouldmatt/treenomial/README.md

   - **`polyToDistMat()`**: construct a distance matrix from multiple coefficient matrices using a distance measure

-For the mathmatical description of the tree defining polynomial see:
+For the mathematical description of the tree defining polynomial see:

 [Liu, Pengyu.
 “A tree distinguishing polynomial.” arXiv preprint arXiv:1904.03332 (2019).](https://arxiv.org/abs/1904.03332)